- Discover the baroque Ettal Abbey at the heart of a Benedictine monastery

 This walking holiday takes you to the foot of the Zugspitze, Germany’s highest mountain at 2,962m.
 Follow panoramic trails through mountainous scenery and traditional Alpine towns and villages.

 Immerse yourself in Germanic Alpine culture; hike from town to town, and enjoy loop walks to make the most of the area’s fantastic hiking opportunities.
-Your adventure begins in Oberammergau in Bavaria, and finishes in the Tyrolean town of Ehrwald in Austria, by way of Garmisch-Partenkirchen.
+Your adventure begins in Garmisch-Partenkirchen in Bavaria, and finishes in the Tyrolean town of Ehrwald in Austria.

 The walks are varied; walk to the imposing, baroque Ettal Abbey at the heart of the Benedictine monastery.
 Hike the dramatic 150m deep ‘Hells Valley’ gorge and take a ride on the ‘Zugspitzbahn’ to the scenic Eibsee lake.
 At the end of the day you can look forward to relaxing in comfortable, hand-picked accommodations with a refreshing Bavarian beer.

 Today’s hike is a real highlight.
-Walk from Oberammergau to Garmisch, passing the impressive Ettal Abbey on the way.
-With a dramatic Alpine backdrop, the huge majestic monastery is worth a few minutes pause to take it all in.
+Transfer to Ettal and walk to Garmisch, passing the impressive Ettal Abbey on the way.
+With a dramatic Alpine backdrop, the huge majestic the monastery is worth a few minutes pause to take it all in.
 Continue through the ‘Giessenbachtal’ valley to Garmisch, where you will be spending the next three nights.
 A popular skiing resort in winter, the town is also a hiker’s heaven, due to its proximity to the Zugspitze and various other peaks and trails in the area.
 Considered the Alpine capital of Germany, the town centre is traditional yet vibrant, with lots of restaurants and activities on offer.

 Walk: 20.5 km, 680m Ascent, 810m Descent